BeaconX-Pro/02-iOS-Nordic-SDK/README.md

 `MKBXPCentralManager`：global manager, check system's bluetooth status, listen status changes, the most important is scan and connect to devices;

-`MKBXPBaseBeacon`: instance of devices, MKBXPCentralManager will create an MKBXPBaseBeacon instance while it found a physical device, a device corresponds to an instance.Currently there are *UID broadcast frame*, *URL broadcast frame*, *TLM broadcast frame*, *device information frame*, *iBeacon broadcast frame*, *three-axis acceleration broadcast frame*, *temperature and humidity broadcast frame*
+`MKBXPBaseBeacon`: instance of devices, MKBXPCentralManager will create an MKBXPBaseBeacon instance while it found a physical device, a device corresponds to an instance.Currently there are *UID broadcast frame*, *URL broadcast frame*, *TLM broadcast frame*, *device information frame*, *iBeacon broadcast frame*, *three-axis acceleration broadcast frame*, *temperature and humidity broadcast frame*;

-`MKBXPInterface`: When the device is successfully connected, the device data can be read through the interface in `MKBXPInterface`.
+`MKBXPInterface`: When the device is successfully connected, the device data can be read through the interface in `MKBXPInterface`;

-`MKBXPInterface+MKBXPConfig.h`: When the device is successfully connected, you can configure the device data through the interface in `MKBXPInterface+MKBXPConfig.h`.
+`MKBXPInterface+MKBXPConfig.h`: When the device is successfully connected, you can configure the device data through the interface in `MKBXPInterface+MKBXPConfig.h`;

 ## Scanning Stage